HKUST-KnowComp/ComHyper/README.md

 python evaluation/evaluation_all_context.py ../config/context.cfg
 ```

 Note that we choose not to report the `BERT` encoder results in our orginial paper due to efficiency but release the relevant codes for incoroporating effective pre-trained contextualized encoders to further improve the performance.
-Welcome to PR !
+Welcome to PR or contact cyuaq # cse.ust.hk  !